-In many other occupations, a master's degree isn't required, but having one can help you get ahead.
-Oftentimes, with a master's degree, you can get jobs with more responsibilities and better pay.
+A master's degree isn't required in many other occupations, but having one can help you get ahead.
+Often, with a master's degree, you can get jobs with more responsibilities and better pay.

 That's why, in today's competitive job market, a master's degree is becoming increasingly popular.
 More and more workers are seeing the advantages of furthering their education.
 Some people even say that a master's degree has become the "new bachelor's degree."
-In fact, about 21 million American adults over the age of 25 now hold a master's as their highest degree—an increase of 100 percent over an 18-year period.5
+The U.S. Census Bureau reports that about 21 million American adults over the age of 25 now hold a master's as their highest degree—an increase of 100 percent over 18 years.

-Plus, for some careers, a master's degree is a necessary milestone on the path to a PhD.
-For example, to work as a psychologist, you generally need to have a PhD.
+A master's degree can also often be a necessary milestone on the path to a Ph.D.
+For example, to work as a psychologist, you generally need to have a Ph.D.
 But first, you need to earn a master's degree.
 (After earning your bachelor's degree, a master's degree program in psychology is often about two years of study.
-Then, after completing your master's, it typically takes anywhere from three to six years to get a PhD.)
+Then, after completing your master's, it typically takes anywhere from three to six years to get a Ph.D.)

-So, how much does it cost to get a master's degree?
-A lot depends on where you go to school and the program you enroll in.
-But according to one report, master's degree students spent an average of $22,496 on their education for just one school year.1
+When it comes to the cost of pursuing a master's, a lot depends on where you go to school and the program you enroll in.
+But according to the earlier referenced Sallie Mae report, master's degree students spent an average of $22,496 on their education for one school year.

 Given the size of that investment, you might ask questions like: